-And I have subscribed to this view for about twenty years – until I had a conversation with Gerry Kelly, the founder and managing director of Art Department, a brand building agency with internationally recognised clients including The Famous Grouse and Macallan Whisky.
+And I have subscribed to this view for about twenty years – until I had a conversation with Gerry Kelly.
+He’s the founder and managing director of Art Department, a brand building agency with internationally recognised clients including The Famous Grouse and Macallan Whisky.

 Pessimism as an art form.

 Gerry is a self-declared pessimist.
 He says, ruefully, that he is always on the lookout for what can “bring me down”.
-This wariness is partly shaped by the fact that the first three companies he worked for all came to untimely ends due to a variety of reasons.
+This wariness is shaped by the fact that the first three companies he worked for came to untimely ends, for different reasons.

 They remind me of the fairy tale fate of the first two little pigs.
 Let’s face it, they never had a plan B. (To be clear, Gerry wasn’t responsible for the demise of these businesses, he just witnessed them.)

 So up until this point I’d always associated pessimism with unproductive fear or contingency planning.
-But as Gerry outlined all the things his company has done, it occurred to me that this same wariness had spurred him on to seek out new opportunities that pass other agencies by.
-For instance, how many brand-building consultancies do you know that have associates in China and Scandinavia?
+But as Gerry outlined all the things his company has done, it occurred to me that this same wariness had spurred him on to seek out new opportunities – opportunities that pass other agencies by.
+For instance, how many brand-building consultancies have associates in China and Scandinavia?